bejayoharen/SJWidgets/README.md

 #Dependencies#

-SJWidgets depends on BrowserLauncher2 and JDom 1.1 (both included).
+SJWidgets depends on BrowserLauncher2, which is included, and JDom 1.1.
 You may also need felix (also included) if you use the felix features which, at this time, are experimental.